How To Stencil A Laundry Bag Tutorial

 We also recommend practicing stenciling on a piece of cardboard or scrap fabric before stenciling on you laundry bag, especially if you are new to stenciling.

-How to Stencil a Laundry Bag Guide
+How to Prepare the Laundry Bag For Stenciling

 Start by securing your bag to a piece of cardboard.
 This step is essential, as you will need a flat and even surface to paint on.
 Spray one side of your cardboard with repositionable adhesive spray, then wait 30-60 seconds before slipping the cardboard inside the laundry bag, with the sticky side up and against the side of the bag you want to stencil.
 It is important to wait 30-60 seconds, or the cardboard may be difficult to remove later.
 (Our adhesive spray is strong stuff).
 Press and smooth the fabric over the cardboard, and make sure you have a flat and even surface to paint on.